slgraff/rititx.github-io/docs/README.md

 Web Scraping: She is proficient in web scraping using libraries such as BeautifulSoup and Scrapy.
 Ritika can extract data from websites, preprocess it, and integrate it into her analysis, demonstrating her ability to gather and utilize external data sources.

-Statistical Analysis: Ritika has a strong foundation in statistical analysis and applies Python's statistical libraries like SciPy and StatsModels to perform hypothesis testing, regression analysis, and other statistical evaluations.

-Machine Learning: She has experience in implementing machine learning algorithms using Scikit-learn.
-Ritika builds and evaluates models for classification, regression, clustering, and more, applying machine learning to solve real-world problems.

 Project Management: Her Python skills extend to managing data analysis projects from start to finish.
 Ritika ensures proper documentation, version control using Git, and collaborative development practices.

 Ritika Bagga's Python expertise is a cornerstone of her data analysis skill set, enabling her to tackle complex data challenges and deliver insightful, data-driven solutions.</p>